 Beinn Narnain and Beinn Ìme

 Rocky, steep and eroded path on Beinn Narnain with very mild scrambling.
 Beinn Ìme is a broad dome on this side and the return route has a good path.

 Please note that hillwalking when there is snow lying requires an ice-axe, crampons and the knowledge, experience and skill to use them correctly.
-All route descriptions and difficulties given here are for summer conditions and may not be suitable in winter.
-See our Winter Essentials page for basic information on the skills, techniques and knowledge needed for winter hillwalking.
+All route descriptions and difficulties given here are for summer conditions.
+See our Winter Skills page for basic information on the essential skills, techniques and knowledge needed for winter hillwalking.

 Read about the experiences of our users on this route.

 There are 159 reports from this walk - click to read them.